moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Prior and Existing Specifications {#priorart}

-Several draft specifications have been proposed which either encapsulate existing Media Transport Protocols in QUIC, or define their own new Media Transport Protocol on top of QUIC.
-Some have already seen deployment into the wild (e.g. {{I-D.draft-kpugin-rush}}) where as others are unconfirmed.
+Several draft specifications have been proposed which either encapsulate existing Media Transport Protocols in QUIC ({{I-D.draft-sharabayko-srt-over-quic}}), make use of RTP, RTCP, and SDP ({{I-D.draft-engelbart-rtp-over-quic}}) or define their own new Media Transport Protocol on top of QUIC.
+Some have already seen deployment into the wild (e.g.
+{{I-D.draft-kpugin-rush}}, {{I-D.draft-lcurley-warp}}) where as others are
+unconfirmed.
+Whilst most just focus on defining wire format,
+{{I-D.draft-jennings-moq-quicr-arch}} defines an architecture using a pub/sub model for both producers and consumers.

 ## Comparison of Existing Specifications

-* Some drafts attempt to use existing payloads of RTP, RTCP, and SDP, while others do not.
 * Some use QUIC Datagram frames, while others use QUIC streams.
 * All drafts take differing approaches to flow/stream identification and management.
 Some address congestion control and others just defer this to QUIC to handle.
 * Some drafts specify ALPN identification, while others do not.